Benjamin Crozat “Heard about Sevalla? They let you deploy PHP apps with ease.” Claim $50 →

 Intl updates (list formatter, RTL check, NumberFormatter updates)

-Internationalization gets a nice bump in PHP 8.5: IntlListFormatter formats human-readable lists; locale_is_right_to_left() and Locale::isRightToLeft() help with layout for right-to-left scripts; NumberFormatter gets compact decimal formats; and Locale::addLikelySubtags()/::minimizeSubtags() help normalize locale tags.
+Internationalization gets a nice bump in PHP 8.5: IntlListFormatter formats human-readable lists; locale_is_right_to_left() and Locale::isRightToLeft() help with layout for right-to-left scripts; NumberFormatter adds compact decimal formats; and Locale::addLikelySubtags()/::minimizeSubtags() help normalize locale tags.

 $lf = new IntlListFormatter('en', IntlListFormatter::TYPE_CONJUNCTION);